licfn/christinesfn/content/posts/About.md

 My posts will reflect my current thinking, meaning that the thoughts I express on here are inchoate and always open to revision and refinement.
 I see <em>CfN</em> as a great way to document that evolution.

 I also welcome your comments and thoughts. <em>CfN</em> is meant to be a space for conversation, not just my own views.
-Your comments are valuable and can help shape and inform my thinking.
+Feel free to contact me.